wp-plugins/groundwork/readme.txt

 1. Upload `GroundWork` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Watch the included tutorial on the main plugin dashboard menu
+1. Create some content
-1. Place the shortcode [groundwork] on a page.
+1. Place the shortcode [groundwork] on a page
+1. Enjoy your library!

 == Frequently asked questions ==